jameschen2004/Advocacy_Project/README.md

 # Advocacy_Project

-Web development advocacy project on encouraging the younger generation to vote
+Rudimentary web development advocacy project on encouraging the younger generation to vote